odabrab/snc/Readme.md

 ### DIRECTORY: sw/
 The sw/ directory shelters both binary and text executable files which do not belong to the lib/ directory, e.g., the sw/exe/ subdirectory, previously named sw/bin/, and the sw/src/ subdirectory, which shelters sources.
 Also, the install.sh file do not belong to this directory.

+As for the C implementation, the original one, the socket is implemented as a library.

-As for the Java implementation, there are two classes only: SimpleNetworkCommunicator, which holds the main() method, and Peer.
+As for the Java implementation, the first to be published, there are two classes only: SimpleNetworkCommunicator, which holds the main() method, and Peer.
 And that is it.
 The main class is br.com.bdslabs.snc.dev.SimpleNetworkCommunicator.

+As for the Python 3 implementation, the code and comments use a lot of Portuguese, because it is used in Marcio's classes for Brazilian students.

 ### FILE: .gitignore